 FOHH Unveils Commemorative Plaques

 Friends unveiled the new plaques at a lively “reveal party” on Sunday afternoon at Mount Vernon Unitarian Church, billing them as “a beautiful new way to honor your home's story.”
-And if the words “commemorative plaque” fill your modern heart with dread, have no fear: the new plaques are nothing like those clunky bronze eyesores that blight otherwise lovely historic buildings all across Old Town.
+And if the words “commemorative plaque” fill your modern heart with dread, have no fear: the new plaques are nothing like those clunky bronze eyesores that blight otherwise lovely buildings all across Old Town.
 In fact, the new design is sleek, minimalist and modern to its core — made to fit lightly with the clean and open lines of Charles Goodman’s architecture.

 Jeff Vandersall with the new plaque